 Choose a short cycle with agitation (not just rinse and spin).
-Use the quantity of detergent and water temperature listed in the Detergent Index, highest spin speed and deep rinse setting.
+Use the quantity of detergent (ideally a mainstream) listed in the Detergent Index, in a minimum of 40°C water, highest spin speed and deep rinse setting.

 No need to dry nappies between pre wash, before main, just dry pail damp.
 If mould is or becomes an issue, hang over the side of the dry pail to dry out, then pail.

 A daily prewash cycle with detergent is an option that is beneficial as it reduces the likelihood of ammonia development and reduces smells in the laundry significantly.
 See Wash Routine Basics for more information.

 Choose the longest cycle the machine has (eg. Cottons or Heavy Duty), extend the cycle if possible (eg. Intensive option).
 Use the quantity of detergent (ideally a mainstream) listed in the Detergent Index, in a minimum of 50°C water, choose spin speed and deep rinse setting.
 See Hot vs Cold Water on why hot water works better.